S1ro1/quant/doc.md

 As you might have noticed, we have written quite a lot of code, which doesn't handle a lot of edge cases and is rather simple.
 We can use PyTorch's [AO](https://github.com/pytorch/ao) library to do this for us.
 This library provides a [QAT](https://github.com/pytorch/ao/tree/main/torchao/quantization/qat) module, which provides functionality to do this for us.

 The examples shown were purely educational, and in production, different quantization schemes are used to improve the performance of the model.
-`Pytorch AO` currently provides 2 different quantization schemes, which are (also note the different granularities of quantization, as discussed in the [Quantization Granularity](#quantization-granularity) section):
+` AO` currently provides 2 different quantization schemes, which are (also note the different granularities of quantization, as discussed in the [Quantization Granularity](#quantization-granularity) section):
 1) **int8 per token dynamic activation quantization with int4 per group weight quantization:**
     This quantization quantizes weights to `int8` and activations to `int4`.
 Then, computation is done in original data type, that is `float16` usually.
 This is a good starting point for quantization aware training.